m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/randomization/randomizing-grids.md

 # Randomizing Grids

-Grids are common in assessments, and entities often need to be placed on the grid randomly.
+Grids are common in assessments, and nodes often need to be placed on the grid randomly.

-The method `RandomDraws.FromGridWithoutReplacement()` simplifies the process of randomly placing entities on a grid.
+The method `RandomDraws.FromGridWithoutReplacement()` simplifies the process of randomly placing nodes on a grid.
 This method takes `n`, `rows`, and `columns` arguments.
 It returns an array of `n` objects to represent the randomly chosen grid cells.
 The grid cells have `row` and `column` properties (these are 0-based).
 The grid cell positions are unique.

 This code returns an array of 2 grid cells, each with a unique row and column, from a grid with 4 rows and 4 columns: